 It is important to read nutrition labels on foods.
 This will help you know what kinds of fats, and how much, your food contains.

 Talk with your health care provider about how to cut down on the amount of fat you eat.
-Your doctor can refer you to a dietitian who can help you learn more about foods and help you plan a healthy diet.
-Make sure you have your cholesterol levels checked according to a schedule your health care provider gives you.
+Your provider can refer you to a dietitian who can help you learn more about foods and help you plan a healthy diet.
+Make sure you have your cholesterol levels checked according to a schedule your provider gives you.

 - Angioplasty and stent placement - carotid artery